Sheep and Wolves: Theatrical

+Reception

 Box office

 The animated film was one of the most anticipated premieres of Russian cinema in 2016.
 The film's budget was $3.4 million (~230 rubles).
 In Russia, with the film opening to 1,892 theaters in its first week, Sheep and Wolves debuted at number two, grossing 46,720,975 rubles and attracting more than 234,000 viewers.
 The film grossed a total of ₽143,789,109 throughout its entire 19-week Russian run.
 The film took the leading positions as one of the most successful Russian projects at the international box office in 2016.
 In Croatia, the film managed to take second place in premiere week after Bridget Jones 3.
 The film attained top three status in Bulgaria.

 In Lithuania, the film made 1,449.39 euros on its first week and began at number 16 in the nation's box office.
 By the next week, the film topped the Lithuania box office and grossed 19,476,08 more euros.
 The film also ranked in the top ten of the box offices of other countries such as Poland, Romania, Slovenia, and Turkey.
 The film grossed a worldwide amount of $4.1 million (~301 million rubles) breaking even its production budget amount of 230 million rubles.